Home Security Tips and Considerations: Assessing Everything from the Front Door to the Router

 Get in the habit about taking home security more seriously.
 Consider it each time you leave.
 With enough practice, safety will become second nature to homeowners.

 Searching the internet for interviews with former burglars will yield dozens of articles outlining the ways in which people can "burglar-proof" their homes.
 Many are surprised to learn that a burglar may very well live in or be extremely familiar with the areas they strike.
 This is why they are frequently confident with the houses in the neighborhood and the habits of the homeowners.
 Burglars do not want to meet anyone face to face if possible.
 It is relatively easy for them to target a house when they know the homeowners leave for work at 8:00 am each morning and don't return until 5:30 pm.

 Burglars may “scope out” a house in advance by knocking on the door and posing as a salesman to verify your hours.
 They may look for newspapers or flyers that have accumulated on the porch or driveway or mail that has not been retrieved in days.
+They may look to see if the landscaping has been neglected for a long period of time.
+Woodland Park real estate (appropriately) often features homes with a lot of foliage in their lawns, so this would need to be accounted for during any extended vacation or absence.
 Even trash cans that have not been returned to the house could be an indication the homeowners are away.
 Burglars can also use trash in another way to determine if a home is worth breaking into, especially if that trash includes an empty box for a wide-screen television, video game system or other expensive items.

 Statistics and anecdotes show that burglars will pass on a home with a security system and signage when other options are available.
 Burglars will also note if a home has a deadbolt in addition to a locking doorknob.
 And the presence of a dog can also discourage a burglar.